magoo/Blockchain-Graveyard/advice.md

 permalink: /advice/
 ---

-This project was created to get your attention and point you to security resources.
+This list of security incidents was created to get your attention and point you to security resources.

+These will be your primary security concerns:

 1. Protect key material.
 Your servers will be accessed.
 2. Be defensive against application vulnerability.
 You will have bugs.
 3. Protect all authentication to your cloud infrastructure (2Fac, Strong + Unique Passwords).
 Your employees will re-use passwords and bad guys will get them.
 4. Limit the exposure of funds with cold storage, HSMs, and Multi-Signature transactions.
+This is because intrusions will happen anyway.
 5. Design for collusion whenever possible for sensitive or high value operations.
+Don't allow a lone insider too much influence.

-If this seems intimidating, here's some advice!
+If this seems intimidating, here's some further advice!

 ### Bitcoin Specific Advice

+These are practices that are unique to blockchain companies.

 - [Cold Storage][CS] can reduce the impact of a security breach from 100% to a configurable percentage.
 After this, reduce your risk of a large hot wallet even further with cryptographic hardware or multisignature transactions.
 - After reducing the amount of funds you'd store in a "Hot Wallet", use multisignature transactions to secure a hot wallet even further.